Ak-Gautam/Movie-Recommender/README.md

 ## Movie-Recommender
 ### A bad way to do things
 This is a Movie Recommender based on the [MovieLens dataset](https://grouplens.org/datasets/movielens/latest/).<hr>
-This whole project is very heavy on the Memory as workingwith a lot of text data is expensive on the RAM. <br>
+This whole project is very heavy on the Memory as working with a lot of text data is expensive on the RAM. <br>

 ## Dataset:
 - movies_metadata.csv